wrightmat/dnd-eberron/other/Academic Institutions.md

 - **The Floating Towers of Arcanix** is an institute of arcane studies, located in a farming village in the nation of Aundair, on the shores of Lake Galifar.
 Many of the greatest wizards of Galifar learned their craft within the floating towers of Arcanix.
 The towers are also home to Aundair's Arcane Congress.
   *This would be a liberal-arts style school, like Truman.
 Much smaller and more focused in its curriculum, more selective in its attendance, and part of a much smaller town.*

-- The **Rekkenmark Academy** is a war college in Rekkenmark, Karrnath.
+- **Rekkenmark Academy** is a war college in Rekkenmark, Karrnath.
 Originally established to produce the greatest military officers for the Kingdom of Galifar, the academy came under Karrnath's control during the Last War, and only recently has reopened to students from other nations.
   *This is exactly the same as a military academy in our world.*

 - The **Tower of the Twelve** in Korth, Karrnath contains trade schools tied to each dragonmarked house guilds across Khorvaire, and many houses have their own facilities that engage in the secret or private work of their house.
 The Tower of the Twelve isn’t a production facility; rather, it is both a symbol of house cooperation and a center that brings together the finest minds of all of the houses to conduct shared research and to train promising heirs.
 It has access to unrivaled resources, drawing on bother the finest minds and vast resources of the houses.
 However, its primary focus is always on the applications of the dragonmarks and on things that can produce profit, rather than on purely abstract knowledge.